 I hope you enjoy your visit to Victoria Beach’s Pirate Tower at Laguna Beach.
 It was definitely something I had been wanting to see for years, and I was really happy I made the effort to go.

 SHOP THE POST

 Like this post?
 Pin it for later!

-Have you visited Laguna Beach Castle?
+Have you visited Victoria Beach’s Pirate Tower at Laguna Beach?
 Love to know your thoughts below!